ATHIF-MD/powerbi-project-management-dax-dashboard/README.md

 - Allow interactive filtering by **Project Manager** and **Timeline**.
 - Showcase **practical DAX implementations** for business reporting.

-The data is fictional but reflects **real-world project tracking scenarios** — making it a great template for learning or professional use.
+The data is fictional but reflects **real-world project tracking scenarios** and making it a great template for learning or professional use.

 ---